wombleton/gitlaw-nz/acts/P/Public Audit Act 2001.md

     *   (d) represents directly or indirectly that the person holds any authority under this Act when that person knowingly does not hold that authority.

-    (2) A person who commits an offence against subsection (1) is liable on summary conviction,---
+    (2) A person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $2,000:

     *   (b) in the case of a person or organisation other than an individual, to a fine not exceeding $5,000\.

+    Section 39(2): amended, on 1 July 2013, by [section 413][119] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 40 Time for commencing proceedings

-*   (1) Despite [section 14][119] of the Summary Proceedings Act 1957, any information in respect of any offence against this Act may be laid at any time within 2 years from the time when the matter of the information arose.
+*   (1) Despite anything to the contrary in [section 25][120] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 2 years after the date on which the offence was committed.

-    (2) Despite the [Summary Proceedings Act 1957][120] or any other Act, proceedings against any member of a local authority, as such, under any Act may be commenced at any time within 2 years after the commission of the act in respect of which the proceedings are taken.
+    (2) Despite the [Criminal Procedure Act 2011][121] or any other Act, proceedings against any member of a local authority, as such, under any Act may be commenced at any time within 2 years after the commission of the act in respect of which the proceedings are taken.

+    Section 40(1): replaced, on 1 July 2013, by [section 413][119] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 40(2): amended, on 1 July 2013, by [section 413][119] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 41 Protection from liability